thiagohoaragao/thiagohoaragao/README.md

 ### 💻 &nbsp;About Me
 - 🎓 &nbsp; Full-Stack Developer gratuated at Le Wagon Bootcamp São Paulo (Batch898).
-- 💡 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 💡 &nbsp; Experience in building and scaling products in an agile way.
+Growing and learning more everyday challenging myself.
 <hr>

 ### 🛠 &nbsp;Tech Stack